The degree of a finite set of words: Automata

 \section{Automata}

-We denote by $A^*$ the free monoid on a finite alphabet $A$ and by $1$ the empty word.
+We denote by $A^*$ the free monoid on a finite alphabet $A$, by $1$ the empty word, and by $A^+$ the set $A^* \setminus \{1\}$.
+For notions not defined in this section see \cite{BerstelPerrinReutenauer2009}.

-Let $\A=(Q,i,t)$ be an automaton on the alphabet $A$ with $Q$ as set of states, $i$ as intial state and $t$ as terminal state (we will not need here to have several initial or terminal states).
-We do not specify in the notation the set of edges which are triples $(p,a,q)$ with two states $p,q\in Q$ and a label $a\in A$ denoted $p\edge{a}q$.
+Let $\A=(Q,i,t)$ be an automaton on the alphabet $A$ with $Q$ as set of states, $i$ as initial state and $t$ as terminal state (we will not need to have several initial or terminal states).
+We do not specify in the notation the set of edges, which are triples $(p,a,q)$ with two states $p,q\in Q$ and a label $a\in A$ denoted $p\edge{a}q$.
 We form paths as usual by concatenating consecutive edges.
+An automaton is called \emph{trim} if there exists a path from $i$ to every state, and from every state to $t$.

 The \emph{language recognized} by $\A$, denoted $L(\A)$, is the set of words in $A^*$ which are labels of paths from $i$ to $t$.
-There can be several paths from $i$ to $t$ for a given label and this motivates the introduction of multiplicities.
+There can be several paths from $i$ to $t$ for a given label, and this motivates the introduction of multiplicities.

 For a semiring $K$, a $K$-subset of $A^*$ is a map from $A^*$ into $K$.
-The value at $w$ is called its \emph{multipilicity}.
+The value of a $K$-subset~$X$ at $w$ is called its \emph{multiplicity} and denoted $(X, w)$.
 We denote by $K\Langle A\Rangle$ the semiring of $K$-subsets of $A^*$ and by $K\langle A\rangle$ the set of corresponding polynomials, that is the $K$-subsets with a finite number of words with nonzero multiplicity (on these notions, see~\cite{Eilenberg1974}).

 If $X,Y$ are $K$-subsets, then $X+Y$ and $XY$ are the $K$-subsets defined by